jalius/jalius/README.md

  👯 I’m looking to collaborate on a humidity/temperature sensor for home-automation and modular horticulture: [prototype code](https://github.com/jalius/bme280_esp32_UI)

  ⚡ Fun fact:
-I learned to code in my teens to get an edge in online games with trade bots and task-automation.
-My first programming language was C#, because there was a plugin available for the game I was into at the time (game: RotMG, plugin: KRelay).
-In 2017, I made my first online money selling max-tier RotMG items for $1 a pop, doing transactions stricly in BTC (when the price was around $2000).
+I learned to code to get an edge in online games with trade bots and task-automation when I was in high school.
+My first programming language was C#, because there was a plugin available for the game RotMG, which I was obsessed with.
+In 2017, I was selling max-tier digital items for $1 a pop, doing transactions stricly in BTC (when the price was around $2000).
 Too bad I didn't save any of that BTC!

 📫 Portfolio Website: https://jalius.github.io/
 <!--